-7 "President Chen Attends a Videoconference with Journalists of the Foreign Correspondents' Club of Japan," Presidential Office (Taiwan), July 26, 2005.
+8 "President Chen Attends a Videoconference with Journalists of the Foreign Correspondents' Club of Japan," Office of the President, Republic of China, July 26, 2005.

 However, China requested Taiwan negotiate with China through authorized private organizations on the details of charter flights.
 In response, Taiwan emphasized that Taiwan was ready to send representatives of the Strait Exchange Foundation (SEF) to negotiate with their counterparts of the Association of Relations across the Taiwan Strait (ARATS).
 But China refused to resume SEF-ARATS dialogues.
 Without Taiwan's authorization of private organizations to negotiate with China, on January 7, 2003, China finally approved the first indirect charter flights by six Taiwanese airlines to China.